tango-crew/tango-api/README.md

-# tango-api
+# Tango API

-This project is a [Rails](http://rubyonrails.org/) application used to SOMETHING.
+This project is a [Rails](http://rubyonrails.org/) application used as an API to Tango.

 ## Dependencies